plambre0/shellFisk/README.md

 ### Introduction

 shellFish is as a self-contained environment to perform reproducible data-engineering and statistical analysis at high performance for common biostatistics tasks.
 The language was deisgned to resemble UNIX commands for ease of access and simplicity.
-The environment supports undo/redo functionality, the outputting of all commands made during a session for traceability, and the export of the environment, similar to R. The project is currently under development and note all features work as intended.
+The environment supports undo/redo functionality, the ability to write all commands made during a session to a file for traceability, and the ability to export an environment state, similar to R. The project is currently under development and note all features work as intended.

 ### Commands